OneTimeUser/intro-web-comp-principles/docs/assignments/assignment-6/README.md

 **Extra credit**

-- Website demonstrates extra effort and thoughtfulness (3 points)
+- Website demonstrates extra effort and thoughtfulness (2 points)
-- Website is well prepared for advanced layout techniques.
+- Media Queries also target floats and other elements in their expansiveness.
 (2 points)